-Note: Some firmwares, made by Apple in particular, only connect the boot drive to speedup the boot process.
-Enable this option to be able to see all the boot options when having multiple drives.
+Note: Some types of firmware, particularly those made by Apple, only connect the boot drive to speed up the boot process.
+Enable this option to be able to see all the boot options when running multiple drives.

 4. Drivers

 Type: plist array Failsafe: None